 #2 Disney’s Snow White and the Seven Dwarfs (1937)

-Snow White cheerfully slaves her life away working for her evil stepmother but when a huntsman takes her into the forest to kill her, Snow White will be forced to find new residence – with seven adorable dwarf miners.
+Snow White cheerfully slaves her life away working for her evil stepmother, but when a huntsman takes her into the forest to slay her, Snow White will be forced to find a new residence – with seven adorable dwarf miners.
 Will true love find her in time?

 #3 Snow White: Faerie Tale Theater (1984)

 The evil queen practically worships her own beauty.
 Imagine her despair when she learns that Snow White is prettier!

 She sends the innocent girl to the woods to die at the hands of the huntsman, but Snow’s tears move him to spare her.
 Snow White hides out in the woods with some friendly dwarfs but will Snow truly escape her wicked stepmother’s hatred?